dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ![Delete Article](readme/features-deletearticle.png)

 ### (ii) Delete a comment
-The functionality to delete a previously approved (or unapproved) comment is also present in the Fantasy Football Centre web application - via this option a super user or administrator can select the comment they wish to delete by checking the appropriate selection box, and simply select "delete selected comments" from the dropdown menu:
+The functionality to delete a previously approved (or unapproved) comment is also present in the Django Blog web application - via this option a super user or administrator can select the comment they wish to delete by checking the appropriate selection box, and simply select "delete selected comments" from the dropdown menu:

 ![Delete Comment](readme/features-deletecomment.png)